Volunteer Service Reporting

 The BCHA Board in conjunction with multiple land managers has asked for the following to be reported:

-- All volunteer trail work done on public land
+- All volunteer trail work is done on public land

 - Included are any work or meetings held in preparation that will lead to trail work or trail preservation;